julioaugusto/ScrumValuesAndRolesCardGame/V3_SG2020/V3_SG2020_content_EN.md

 Card 2 = "Product Owner.
 Accountable for maximizing the value of the product resulting from the work of the Scrum Team.
 Establishes a vision of what they wish to achieve, communicating it to the Scrum Team and stakeholders."

 Card 3 = "Developers.
 Accountable for creating any aspect of a usable Increment each Sprint.
-The Scrum framework states that each team member should contribute in whatever way they can to complete the Sprint Goal of each sprint. "
+Each developer should contribute in whatever way they can to complete the Sprint Goal of each sprint. "